DavidJacobson/STEM-Robotics-ATDS-Mk-7/README.md

 and a fair amount of the assembly.
 We met our deadline and were able to present Reggie at the STEM closing ceremony.

-If you would like to watch the presentation, click below.
+If you would like to watch the presentation, click the image below.

 <a href="https://www.youtube.com/watch?v=aUrzmkUITlI" target="_blank"><img src="https://github.com/DavidJacobson/STEM-Robotics-ATDS-Mk-7/blob/master/turb.PNG" width="600" height="400" alt="CCNY STEM Robotics Demonstration"></a>